Oparanozie left out of Nigeria 23-player Turkish Women's Cup squad | Goal.com

 Following his appointment last October, Randy Waldrum will seek to meet his players for the first time and begin preparations for the Africa Women's Cup of Nations in Morocco next year.

-The Nigerian delegation are scheduled to leave the country on Monday and will open their campaign against Uzbekistan on February 20 before taking on Equatorial Guinea three days later.
+The Nigerian delegation is scheduled to leave the country on Monday and will open their campaign against Uzbekistan on February 20 before taking on Equatorial Guinea three days later.

 NIGERIA SQUAD